jehy/Pokemon-Go-GymCalculator/README.md

 #FAQ

-##How do you count dual type pokemons
+##How do you count dual type pokemons?
 Exact modifiers are still unknown but I suggested that those are simply multiplied like in other pokemon games.

 ##Why isn't this app on google play?